theodore-s-beers/sangin/README.md

   Shīrīn_, the _Haft paykar_, and the _Makhzan al-asrār_

 More should still be added, but this is a start.
 The model is already quite good at detecting any of the common meters.
+Some meters are rare enough that they almost never appear in classical Persian poetry, let alone in this training set.

 ## Plans